MSharaf7/Web_Scraping/SiteReview/README.md

-# Site Review Web Scrapping
+# Site Review Web Scraping

   Give a list of urls in a textfile, the program will heck each url on Symantec Site Review